John Amos Comenius: Elsewhere in Europe

+In Leszno, Poland, a local college is named after him.
+There is also square of his name nearby post Unity's of the Brethren church.

+In Poland, the Comenius Foundation is a non-governmental organisation dedicated to the provision of equal opportunities to children under 10 years of age.

 In Sárospatak, Hungary, a teacher's college is named after him, which belongs to the University of Miskolc.
 Comenius' name has been given to primary schools in several German cities, including Bonn, Grafing, and Deggendorf.
 In Skopje, North Macedonia the Czechoslovak government built a school after a catastrophic 1963 earthquake and named it after Comenius (Jan Amos Komenski in Macedonian).
-In Poland, the Comenius Foundation is a non-governmental organisation dedicated to the provision of equal opportunities to children under 10 years of age.
 In 1919 Comenius University was founded by an act of parliament in Bratislava, Czechoslovakia, now in Slovakia.
 It was the first university with courses in Slovak.

+The Comenius tower in Luxembourg was completed in 2008 as an addition to the headquarters of the Court of Justice of the European Union.
+The building houses many of the institution's translation services.

 The Italian film director Roberto Rossellini took Comenius, and especially his theory of "direct vision", as his model in the development of his didactic theories, which Rossellini hoped would usher the world into a utopian future.

 Comenius is a European Union school partnership program.
 In the United Kingdom, the University of Sheffield's Western Bank Library holds the largest collection of Comenius manuscripts outside of the Czech Republic.

 He is commemorated in the Calendar of Saints of the Evangelical Church in Germany on 16 November.